commercionetwork/commercio-consortium/upgrade/5.0.0-5.1.0/en/README.md

 ```

 When the node halts you need to change the `commercionetworkd` program and start the service.
-From `commercionetwork` repository folder run the command below
+From `commercionetwork` repository folder, run the command below

 ```bash
 cp ./build/commercionetworkd $GOPATH/bin/.